Star City Motor Sports Inc.

 Showroom Design and Layout

 Star City Motor Sports is the Midwest's largest powersports dealer.
-Our 24,000 sq. ft. showroom proudly displays one of every year, make, model and color of the brands we carry.
-With eight different OEMs, this is not easily done!
-Each customer is greeted with an impressive view of over 400 units as soon as they walk through our front doors.
+Our 28,000 sq. ft. showroom proudly displays one of every year, make, model and color of the brands we carry.
+With 10 different OEMs, this is not easily done!
+Each customer is greeted with an impressive view of more than 400 units as soon as they walk through our front doors.
 Accessories and apparel are professionally merchandised around the perimeter of the showroom with wide walkways that flow our floor traffic effortlessly from display to display.

 Customers love our enclosed and heated service drive-through which allows them to load and unload out of the Nebraska elements using a hydraulic floor lift, thus avoiding the hazards of using ramps.
 We have also installed an exhaust scavenging system that keeps the air clean for customers and employees alike.
 We heat the entire department, including our 12,000 sq. ft. warehouse, by recycling used motor oil that we collect all summer long and burning it in our clean-burning oil furnace.